Skip to content

 When getting a construction loan, you’re not just accounting for building the house; you also need to purchase the land and figure out how to handle the total cost later, perhaps with a permanent mortgage when the home is finished.

-In that case, a construction-to-permanent loan can make sense in order to avoid multiple closings.
+In that case, a construction-to-permanent loan can make sense to avoid multiple closings.

-If you already have a home, though, you might be able to use the proceeds to pay down the loan.
+If you already have a home, though, you can use the proceeds to pay down the loan.
 In that case, a construction-only loan might be a better choice.

 Do you have homeowners’ insurance in place?